kmclarnon/Tranquility/README.md

-Trillek Prototype
+Tranquility
 ======================
-This is a prototype of the core engine to be used in the Project Trillek client core and potentially in any GUI based engine tools.
-It is a stripped down, openGL version of the my other previous personal project, the Tranquility Engine
+Tranquility is a personal project engine to be used as the core of both future games and tools.

 Compilation
 -----------------